 As a Mom, a wife, a woman, and a Christian, it is encoded into my DNA to serve and sacrifice for the people around me.
 That is how it should be.
 It makes me a better person.
 However, I have struggled for many years to find where I fit into that equation.
 When Children are clamoring, a Husband deserves attention, a Friend has called out for help and I’m being pulled in all directions, how do I maintain the calm within the storm and still meet my own physical, spiritual and emotional needs?

 The answers?
 I don’t have them!
-But I’m starting to find my way to one or two and it’s making a huge differences for me.
+But I’m starting to find my way to one or two and it’s making a huge difference for me.

-My son’s Behavoral Therapist, “M”, has been instrumental in helping me find my way back from literally feeling like I’m drowning all the time, to feeling like the shore isn’t that far away any more and I can make it.
+My son’s Behavioral Therapist, “M”, has been instrumental in helping me find my way back from literally feeling like I’m drowning all the time, to feeling like the shore isn’t that far away from me anymore and I can make it.
 I can not only make it but start to enjoy my journey there.

 Another thing she has helped me with is those jobs that have been nagging you that never get done.
 They take a lot of energy away.
 She literally helps me do them to lessen my stress or holds me accountable to do them.
 Accountability is key for me.
 If I’m held accountable I’ll pretty much always follow through with something.
 Don’t have a handy therapist that comes to your home every morning?
 Find a friend or your husband to check in with you!